Today we’re celebrating a Fall Picnic at the Pecan Grove with the fabulous ladies of the Back to Basics Series!

 Considering bringing cake stands, cutting boards, slate boards, or cake pans to help make the food displays easily accessible.

 Even though it’s a picnic you’ll still need a plate to eat from so consider something lightweight like melamine.

-Using mason jars in lieu of assorted bottled waters, juice drinks or sodas will help minimize the amount of drink containers you’ll have to carry to and from your favorite fall picnic spot.
+Using mason jars in lieu of assorted bottled waters, juice drinks or sodas will help minimize the number of drink containers you’ll have to carry to and from your favorite fall picnic spot.

 If you’re bringing something that needs to be eaten with a fork or spoon, consider saving time by bundling utensils and napkins at home.